jacobsc050/projects/README.md

 ### Project Summary

-This project used Bootstrap to build a place for me to show employeers smaller examples of my work.
+This project used Bootstrap to build a website for me to show employeers smaller examples of my work in web development, data science, and computational physics.

 ### What this work demonstrates